Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 binaries in the user space; we've got the entire filesystem, so we're good.

-Without the source code for user space binaries, we need to find a way to read the *machine code* inside the binaries.
+Without the source code for user space binaries, we need to find a way to read the *machine code* inside them.
 That's where disassembly comes in.

 ## Binary Disassembly [Theory]